2020 Prosper Personal Loans Review

 *According to multiple third-party sources

-Prosper interest rates can be anywhere from 6.99% to 35.99%.
-Therefore, Prosper offers low interest rates for people with the best credit and income, but some of the highest rates on the market for people in less ideal financial situations.
-Prosper’s rates are fixed, so they won’t change at all during the life of the loan.
+Rates on Prosper loans can be anywhere from 7.95% to 35.99%.
+Prosper offers low interest rates for people with the best credit and income, but higher rates for people in less ideal financial situations.
+These rates are fixed, so they won’t change at all during the life of the loan.

-The Prosper origination fee will be between 2.41% and 5% of the loan’s amount.
-It too depends on the factors such as your credit history and income.
+Prosper’s origination fee will be between 2.41% and 5% of the loan’s amount.
+It too depends on factors such as your credit history and income.
 This origination fee isn’t charged separately but rather built into your loan’s interest rate.
-The 6.99% to 35.99% range already includes origination fees.
+The 7.95% to 35.99% range already includes origination fees.

 Prosper does not charge any fee if you pay off your loan earlier than expected.
 Their monthly late fee is $15 or 5% of the payment amount, whichever is greater.